Dulles Connector Sound Walls

 About the Project

-Work is being completed under two contracts:
+Work was completed under two contracts:

 1. Ground-mounted sound walls on the Connector Road in each direction from Chain Bridge Road to I-66 (UPC 98232)